F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ### Do I need to modify existing routes for extended configMap support?
 No.
 ### What are the supported routes?
-edge re-encrypt & passthrough routes are supported
+Edge re-encrypt and passthrough routes are supported.
 ### What are the supported insecureEdgeTerminations?
-allow, redirect & none termination supported with edge routes, while re-encrypt routes supports redirect & none terminations.
+allow, redirect and none termination supported with edge routes, while re-encrypt routes supports redirect and none terminations.
 ### Do we support bigIP referenced SSL Profiles annotations on routes?
 You can define SSL profiles in extended configMap.
 ### Can we configure health monitors using route annotations?
-Yes you can continue using the health monitors using route annotations
+Yes you can continue the health monitors using route annotations.
 ### Which fields are optional in the extended configMap?
 iRules is optional values.
 ### Any changes in RBAC?
 No.
-### How to use policy CR with routes?
+### How do I use policy CR with routes?
 You can define the policy CR in Extended ConfigMap [See Example](https://github.com/F5Networks/k8s-bigip-ctlr/tree/master/docs/config_examples/customResource/Policy).